 Every teacher wants their classroom to work like a well-oiled machine and the biggest key to that is building community in the classroom.

 Building a community is an ongoing process throughout the school year.
 However, it can take many forms at the beginning of the year.
-This means getting to know each other and getting the room ready and personalized for the year.
+This means getting to know each other and getting the classroom ready and personalized for the year.

 The following tips are just ideas to get the ball rolling